Procumbens Juniper Basics

 - Remove all dead branches (unless foreseen as jin branch)

-- Remove all inactive or unhealthy foliage (no vigorous growth tip)
+- Remove all inactive or unhealthy foliage – leave vigorous growing tips

 - Remove long and leggy branches

 - Remove branches that are too large for their position in the design of the tree (can also be prepped to be jin branch)

 - Remove bar branches

 - Eliminate crotch growth (either remove the growth, or the branch that forms the “crotch”)